All Article

 • Overconfidence: People who believe they have a good grasp of their time usage may skip logging, even if their estimates are off.

-These challenges are real but addressable with the right tools and mindset, such as those provided by Clockify or ClickUp.
+These challenges are real but addressable with the right tools and mindset, such as those provided by project management tools.

 How to Fix It: Steps to Start Logging Time